- Who is eligible to earn a GED Certificate or HSED Diploma?

 6. What additional requirements must I complete for the HSED?

-HSED Tests are pass/fail, untimed, and not counted in the total score of the 5 GED Tests:
+HSED Tests are pass/fail, untimed, and not counted in the total score of the 4 GED Tests: These tests and the Employability Skills Interview are given by appointment only.

 - Mental and Emotional Health